 - Mild local tenderness and/or bruising at the site of the injection.
-This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs (lumbar injections) or arm (cervical injections).
+This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs and other areas.
 Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) - Injection treatments are not always effective and may not help your pain - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
-This is very rare.
-If you get chest pain or breathlessness, you should seek immediate medical help - In rare circumstances, steroid use can damage your eyesight.
-You should report any new visual disturbance (such as blurred or distorted vision) to your doctor
+This may require antibiotic treatment - Nerve injury is extremely rare (less than 1 in 10,000 cases) - · Injection treatments are not always effective and may not help your pain